rsdoiel/ws/README.md

 ws
 ==

-A light weight webserver suitable for static web content development and API prototyping.
+    A nimble weight webserver suitable for static web content development and API prototyping.

 *ws* supports basic _http_ and _https_ (SSL via TLS) protocols.
 It does not support _SPDY_ or _http2_ protocols.
 It does not support PHP, Perl, Python,